ahuacate/pfsense-haproxy/README.md

 ## 6.3.
 Create ACME Certificates - SSLH and VPN
 This is a repeat of the previous step but for SSLH (SSH or Kodi-Rsync connections) and VPN connections.

-In the pfSense WebGUI go to `Services` > `Acme Certificates` > `Certificates`.
+Navigate using the pfSense web interface to `Services` > `Acme Certificates` > `Certificates`.
 Click `Add` and fill out the necessary fields as follows.
 Notice I have multiple entries in the Domain SAN List.
 In this example, we will get a certificate that covers servers `sslh-site1` and `vpn-site1` only - all your secure private server connections.

 ### 6.3.1.
 SSLH Server Certificate